kauaitavora/C-preprocessor/README.md

 # C-preprocessor

 **Assignment for the Programming Language course** <br>
-Basic C-preprocessor written in rust.
+Basic preprocessor for C programming language written in rust.

 ### Functionalities:
 ---